Heyjoy/P5/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using `spatial features`, `hist features`, `hog features`. you can find these function at `extraction.py`

-A **Linear Support Vector Machine Classifier** is trained by the mentioned features.
+The code for this step is contained in `classifier.py` The steps for train the **Linear Support Vector Machine Classifier**

+1. Read in all the images.
+8792 car samples , 8968 non-car samples.
+2. extract `spatial features`, `hist features`, `hog features` features form the image list.
+3. split randomly the dataset to train samples and test samples. here I choose `train:test` as `4:1` get test accuracy 0.99. actually even I use `1:9`, the program can get accuracy 0.98.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
+The code for this step is contained in `detect.py`.

-the silder window search, I tried the `perspective and vanishing point concepts` ,but maybe the way I implemented is not so right, the processing speed are very slowa around `2 s/it`.
+The silder window search, I tried the `perspective and vanishing point concepts` ,but maybe the way I implemented is not so right, the processing speed are very slowa around `2 s/it`.
 The reslut are also similar as the `Hog Sub-sampling Window Search concept`.

 After these try, I choose the `Hog Sub-sampling Window Search concept` method, you can find the `find_car() `at `detect.py`.